hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 The compiler allocator must:

+- Emit addresses only as `0x1010_0000 + physical_offset`.
+- Reject any TCDM offset >= `0x80000`.
+- Reserve staging by physical offset, not by an alias address.
 - Use 32-byte alignment for tensors, commands, and constant transfers.
 - Never allocate over command staging.
-- Model one physical TCDM arena rather than adding logical aliases as separate physical memories.
+- Model one physical TCDM arena; there are no separate physical "input banks" and "output banks".
+IFM, weight, OFM, DMA, AFU, and Spatz all contend on the same 16 banks.
-- Respect access restrictions for IFM, weights, partial sums, and OFM.
+- If bank-conflict optimization is needed, use bank coloring based on `base_offset[8:5]`, not separate address windows.
 - Reserve runtime scratch explicitly or make all scratch allocator-owned.
 - Fail compilation when peak local memory exceeds the target contract.